Fees and Funding

 - Universities Ireland

 - SPHeRE Programme (Structured Population and Health-services Research Education)

 - UCC PhD positions, studentships, researcher positions, post-doctoral positions

-- Contact the Department/School you are interested in doing your PhD with to see if they have any funding opportunities available at the moment.
+- Contact the School/Department where you are interested in doing your PhD, to see if they have any funding opportunities available at the moment.

 Other Sources of Funding and Support Information

 The following list provides further sources of information relating to details of funding opportunities and support services.